Found on the remote eastern side of Middle Caicos, Wild Cow Run is a 3-mile-long (4.8 kilometers) beach that’s lined with casuarina trees.

 The entirety of the coast is an excellent location for flotsam beachcombing.

-Due to the wind typically being onshore here, Wild Cow Run is one of the safer kiteboarding beaches on Middle Caicos.
+Due to the wind typically being onshore here, Wild Cow Run is one of the safer kiteboarding beaches on Middle Caicos (however you are advised to exercise caution).
 If you do venture out to this remote beach, be sure to bring plenty of drinking water in case you run into car problems.

 The shallows, channels, and cays to the east of this area, including Dickish Cay and Joe Grant Cay, offer some of the best kite spots in the Caribbean.
 Sandbars, shallows, and incredible clear water continue for miles.